 My English/Lebanese husband asked me why I have never cooked this for him before.
 To be honest I do not know why.
 Versions of the popular dish can be found in various territories that were once occupied by the Spanish.

-When anyone asked me to describe Filipino cuisines, I always tell them it's "Asian cooking with Hispanic influences".
+When anyone asked me to describe Filipino cuisine, I always tell them it's "Asian cooking with Hispanic influences".
 I think it is closer to Latin American cuisines because the climate and so the ingredients are quite similar.

-The best way to serve this is on a large dish where everyone can help themselves to the various ingredients that create this Filipino arroz cubana.
+The best way to serve this is on a large dish where everyone can help themselves to the various ingredients that create this Filipino Arroz Cubana.

 Filipino Style Cuban Rice with Mince Meat and Fried Bananas

 - 3 tablespoons raisins

 - 1 tablespoon salt